 n = Number of Elements in a Sample

-3 Methods to Find Confidence Interval in Excel for Two Samples
+How to Find Confidence Interval in Excel for Two Samples: 3 Creative Methods

 To find the confidence interval in Excel for two samples, we have found 3 different and effective methods through which you can have complete knowledge.
 In this article, we’ll utilize several Excel functions and also will use the Data Analysis tool.
 All of these methods are very effective and user-friendly.
 To have a better understanding, we’re using the Comparison of Delivery Service of a certain product.
 Here, the dataset contains the Product name, two E-Commerce Sites from where the product has been ordered and the Estimated Delivery Time (in hours) in columns B, C, and D respectively.